taikutaiku

 --token <TOKEN>Use a specific API token for authentication instead of the stored credentials or environment variable.

 --tunnel <PORTS>Expose local ports as HTTP tunnels, accessible to session participants.
 Accepts a comma-separated list of port numbers.
+If you don't pass this flag, taiku declares port 3000 by default.

 --open-tunnelAuto-approve all tunnel port requests from session users.
 Without this flag, each tunnel port request requires manual approval in the terminal.